-You can find more interesting decor for your Summary in Symbols to Spice Up Your LinkedIn Profile.
+You can find more interesting décor for your About in Symbols to Spice Up Your LinkedIn Profile.

-4 – Use your Summary to convey ROI to employers.
+4 – Use your About to convey ROI to employers.

 What business problems do you solve?
 How are you unique among others in your field?
-Your LinkedIn Summary offers one of fastest glimpses into your personal brand – so make it memorable!
+Your LinkedIn About offers one of fastest glimpses into your personal brand – so make it memorable!

 Instead of “Highly accomplished professional with more than 15 years of sales expertise,” kick things up a notch with “I’ve brought employers a competitive edge (and up to 53% more revenue) by building executive relationships inside Oracle, Bank of America, Sony, and AIG Insurance.”

 Adding up your years of experience or rattling off a list of your skills doesn’t help employers figure out where you add value.